TheOnlyBeardedBeast/mobx-react-ts-todo/README.md

 });
 ```

 We are passing an `item` property to the `TodoItem` component, but this is not just a simple object, it's an observable object.
-Our component would not rerender without the `observer` wraper when on the change of the `item`.
+Our component would not rerender without the `observer` HoC on the change of the `item`.

 If we would like to ditch the `observer` in the `TodoItem` component, we would need to pass down primitives through the props, in our case we could pass down each property of the `item` object or a clone of our observable with the help of the `toJS` function provided by Mobx which will recursively convert an (observable) object to a javascript structure.
 All the observables are proxies, and they are not representing our data directly.